openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

         float timeScale = 5.0;
         float displacementScale = 0.75;
         ofVec3f timeOffsets = offsets[i];

+	// A typical design patter for using Perlin noise uses a couple variables:
+	// ofSignedNoise(time*timeScale+timeOffset)*displacementScale
+	//     ofSignedNoise(time) gives us noise values that change smoothly over time
+	//     ofSignedNoise(time*timeScale) allows us to control the smoothness of our noise (smaller timeScale, smoother values)
+	//     ofSignedNoise(time+timeOffset) allows us to use the same Perlin noise function to control multiple things and have them look like they are moving independently
+	//     ofSignedNoise(time)*displacementScale allows us to change the bounds of the noise from [-1, 1] to whatever we want
+	// Combine all of those parameters together, and you've got some nice control over your noise

         vert.x += (ofSignedNoise(time*timeScale+timeOffsets.x)) * displacementScale;
         vert.y += (ofSignedNoise(time*timeScale+timeOffsets.y)) * displacementScale;
         vert.z += (ofSignedNoise(time*timeScale+timeOffsets.z)) * displacementScale;